twse/bobsgame-extras/OS2 Icon Collection/README.md

 Thanks goes to Apache and Infraware for these texts.

-This icon collection is subject to the following OS/2 software archives and websites which are located at:
+These icons are subject to the following OS/2 software archives and websites which are located at:
 * eCSoft/2: https://www.ecsoft2.org/ (site in English and Italian)
 * EDM/2: http://www.edm2.com/
 * Hobbes: https://hobbes.nmsu.edu/
-* LEO: ftp://crydee.sai.msu.ru/pub/comp/os/os2/leo/
+* LEO (using FTP server in Russia): ftp://crydee.sai.msu.ru/pub/comp/os/os2/leo/
 * Netlabs: ftp://ftp.netlabs.org/pub/
 * OS/2 World: https://www.os2world.com/